HL7/fhir-ichom-breast-cancer-ig/input/pagecontent/2_use-cases.md

 ### Business needs
+This is a domain of knowledge IG: it focuses on representing the set's data elements in FHIR only and it does not aim to solve specific use cases.
+Concrete interaction patterns for information exchange are out of scope for this document.

+That said, to give you an idea where this set is applicable, here are a few example business needs to get you started:

 1. PROMs data capture: Leverage the FHIR infrastructure to transfer PROMs data (i.e. patients’ survey responses) from a third-party vendor to the EHR or data warehouse of healthcare providers.
 2. Transfer of ICHOM’s Set of Patient-Centered Outcome Measures to:
 	1. Health analytic tools (e.g. Health Catalyst)
 	2. Other provider organizations for the purpose of research or participation in a learning collaborative
-3. The ICHOM benchmarking platform
+3. Exchange of information with the [ICHOM benchmarking platform](https://www.ichom.org/global-benchmarking-platform)

-For each of these potential use cases, the FHIR infrastructure is leveraged to transfer de-identified, individual patient data (both PROMs and data extracted from the EHR or data warehouse) to another entity in a pre-defined data format.
+For each of these potential use cases, the FHIR infrastructure is leveraged to transfer de-identified, individual patient data (both PROMs and data extracted from the EHR or data warehouse) to another entity in a pre-defined data format. _does this sentence make sense in the new, data set only scope?_

+_question: what about these earlier use-cases?_

+> 1) The creation of interactive dashboards that allow healthcare organizations to compare their risk adjusted outcomes to the ICHOM global average with the goal of establishing learning collaboratives and setting a standard of excellence in patient outcomes.
+This platform will also allow for comparisons at the country level and is flexible enough to support comparisons across different groups as needed.

+> 2) The ability to track and compare the outcomes that matter most to different cohorts of patients to guide quality improvement initiatives within a provider organization.

+> 3) The ability to track individual patient outcomes against an average reference value to inform treatment decisions and facilitate shared decision making.
+_

 ### Actors
 * Health informaticist or IT professionals working within a healthcare provider organization.